marco-colonna/python-memory/README.md

-# Concentration - Memory Game
+# python-memory - Memory Game

-**Concentration is a memory game written in Python, inspired by [memory-game](https://github.com/marco-colonna/memory-game).**
+**python-memory is a memory game written in Python, inspired by [memory-game](https://github.com/marco-colonna/memory-game).**

 ## Description